catchorg/Catch2/docs/reporters.md

 * See how each of your tests is run - it feels good to see a lot of green lines
 * See what test is being run now - useful when some tests are slow
 * See the progress is going - useful when the whole test suit is slow
-* See the output of each test nested inside its scope - useful when tests prints something to stdout
+* See the output of each test nested inside its scope - useful when tests print something to stdout
 * Feel comfortable if you are used to Google Test

 The reporter is optimized for test cases that do not have nested sections in them.
 A _test case_ from Catch2 is thought of as a _test case_ from gtest and each _section_ of the test case is thought of as a _test_ from gtest.
 The latter is referred to as simply a "test" in the output.
 It is assumed that code outside sections is only used for set up and tear down and is unlikely to fail the test case.